-- If your 2014 tax return is not completed, it may be appropriate to begin with your 2013 tax return, and make adjustments for known differences in 2014 (pay raises, investment income, business/rental income, etc.).
-You may correct/update the FAFSA once your tax return is done.
+- If your tax return is not completed, it may help to begin with your latest tax return, and make adjustments for known differences that took place (pay raises, investment income, business/rental income, etc.).
+Correct the FAFSA with actual values once your tax return is done.

 - You must click “Submit My FAFSA Now.”
 Print the confirmation page.
 If you don’t see a confirmation page, your FAFSA has not been submitted.

 What Happens Next:

-- We recommend that you create a file folder to keep all financial aid documents (ID #s, PINs, confirmation pages, SAR, etc.).
+- Create a file folder to keep all financial aid documents (ID #s, FSA IDs, confirmation pages, SAR, etc.).

 - Our office will receive your FAFSA results two days after it is processed.